zacharymeyerdev/dwarvenkind-godot/documentation/terrain.md

 - **Enhanced Value:** Metal veins with embedded crystals are more valuable.
 - **Increased Difficulty:** Mining these veins requires advanced tools and techniques.

+## Tilemap System

+### Introduction to Tilemaps
+Tilemaps are a fundamental component in "Dwarvenkind," used to create and manage the game's terrain.
+A tilemap is a grid of tiles that represent different types of terrain, floors, and walls.
+This system allows for efficient rendering and manipulation of large environments.

+### Creating Tilemaps
+**Steps:**
+1. **Design Tiles:** Create individual tile sprites for each type of terrain, floor, and wall.
+2. **Setup Tilemap:** In your game engine (such as Godot), create a TileMap node and configure its properties, including tile size and collision shapes.
+3. **Tile Placement:** Use the TileMap editor to place tiles in the grid, designing the level's layout.
+4. **Layering:** Use multiple tile layers to separate different elements, such as background terrain, interactive objects, and overlays.

+**Tips:**
+- **Consistency:** Ensure tiles seamlessly connect to avoid visual gaps.
+- **Variety:** Use variations of the same tile to add visual interest and break repetition.
+- **Optimization:** Limit the number of unique tiles to optimize performance.

+### Advanced Tilemap Features
+**Autotiling:** Automate the placement of tiles based on surrounding tiles, reducing the manual work required for complex patterns.
+**Terrain Blending:** Use tiles that blend smoothly between different types of terrain, creating a more natural look.
+**Animated Tiles:** Add animations to certain tiles, such as flowing water or flickering lava, to enhance the environment's dynamism.
+**Interactive Tiles:** Create tiles that respond to player actions, such as doors that open when triggered or traps that activate upon contact.

+### Optimizing Tilemaps
+**Chunking:** Divide the tilemap into smaller chunks and only load chunks near the player to improve performance.
+**Occlusion Culling:** Hide tiles that are not visible to the player, reducing rendering load.
+**Level of Detail (LOD):** Use simpler tile designs at greater distances to save processing power.

 ## Particle Systems

 ### Introduction to Particle Systems